DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 Each recording session is tagged with a UUID shared across both devices.
 The file names now begin with this identifier so clips from the same session are easy to match (e.g. `A1B2C_master.mov` and `A1B2C_remote.mov`).
 Use `ClipManager` to list and clean up recordings after a session.
 The new `pairedClips()` helper groups master and remote files for easy review.
+Call `delete(pair:)` to remove both clips at once when you no longer need them.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.

 This skeleton omits UI and error handling for brevity but provides a foundation